Happy International Women’s Day!

 Today has been a good day to sit and think.
 (And write.)
 And as always, drink copious amounts of coffee.

 This past year I had an epiphany/realization/re commitment to being unapologetically intersectional feminist.
-I’ve always been a self-labeled feminist, but my idea of what that means has become clearer, and more inclusive.
-(When I was seven, I simply wanted all the women to win at jeopardy, and all the princesses to slay dragons a la The Hero and the Crown – Robin McKinley; or even save the princes like in Ella Enchanted – Gail Carson Levine.
-Ella Enchanted is why I love learning different languages.)
+I’ve always been a self-labeled feminist, but my idea of what that means has become clearer, and more inclusive over the years.
+(When I was seven, I simply wanted all the women to win at jeopardy, and all the princesses to slay dragons a la The Hero and the Crown – Robin McKinley; or even save the princes like in Ella Enchanted – Gail Carson Levine.)

 Sometimes even I am questioning why I’ve just signed up for 2.5ish years in a country that will ask me to give up some of my freedoms as an unmarried woman.
 The only answer I have is that “it’s worth it”.
 Whatever “it” is – this experience I’m on the edge of.